orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

 }) = true
 </code></pre>

-The query shows query parser's configuration override, boost of field *name* with highlight.
+The query shows query parser's configuration overrides, boost of field *name* with highlight.
 Highlight and boost will be explained later.

 ### SEARCH_MORE